About the BBCPA

 A brief history of the Association

 The Association was founded in 1988 by a group of retired engineering staff.

-The BBCPA has existed for nearly 30 years and currently has about two and a half thousand members.
+The BBCPA has existed for over 30 years and currently has about two and a half thousand members.
 It was founded in 1988 at a time when things were very different to today.
 An announcement in Ariel that the Pension Scheme was in surplus, prompted a group of retired engineering staff to stake a claim that BBC pensioners should have an equitable share of the surplus plus representation on the Board of Trustees.
 The group also wanted to keep a watch on the management of the Corporation’s Pension Scheme.
 This was also when the pension industry was much less regulated and information was harder to obtain.
 These objectives were met and it soon became obvious that instead of the BBCPA existing for just one year there was a need for an Association to provide a role of representing BBC pensioners long term.